lmorg/murex/docs/commands/runmode.md

     runmode: try function

-    read: name "What is your name? "
-    out: "Hello $name, pleased to meet you"
+    read name "What is your name? " out "Hello $name, pleased to meet you"

-    read: mood "How are you feeling? "
-    out: "I'm feeling $mood too"
+    read mood "How are you feeling? " out "I'm feeling $mood too"
 }
 ```